spectrocloud/librarium/packages/docs/content/09-registries-and-packs.md

 ## Overview

-A pack is a collection of files like manifest files, helm charts, ansible roles, configuration files, etc. It is the building block of a cluster profile to create layers like os, kubernetes, network, storage, and addon.
+A pack is a collection of files like manifest files, helm charts, ansible roles, configuration files, etc. It is the building block of a cluster profile to create layers such as the operating systems, Kubernetes, network, storage, and add-ons.
+Ansible roles, if provided, are used to customize cluster VM images whereas Kubernetes manifests and helm charts are applied to the Kubernetes clusters after deployment.

 It is a collection of metadata definition as an implementation for a layer.
 In other words, a pack is a set of options for the layers.
 It has to be remembered that the packs can only contain non-conflicting layer options.
 For example, a pack can have either Calico or Flannel for the CNI layer, but not both.

 Read more about packs [here](/introduction/concept-overviews#packregistry-publicandprivate).

 ## Structure

-Spectro Cloud provides a rich collection of out-of-the-box packs, but a pack can also be custom-built by following the structure shown below:
+Spectro Cloud provides a rich collection of out-of-the-box packs for various integrations and also offers extensibility through custom built packs.
+The following is a typical structure of a pack:

     | - PACKNAME           ==> pack directory name
         | - pack.json        ==> mandatory : pack config